-Regulatory compliance, a constant need for upskilling, and stiff competition for top talent are just the tip of the iceberg.
-Alongside the often intangible qualities needed in a finance professional—like trustworthiness, keen analytical skills, and a robust understanding of economic indicators—that aren't exactly easy to suss out in a 30-minute interview.
+Alongside the often intangible qualities needed in a finance professional — like trustworthiness, keen analytical skills, and a robust understanding of economic indicators — that are difficult to assess in a short interview.

 Overview of the financial industry

-The tricky part is, as companies are forced to offer these steeper salary hikes to retain staff—a 22% average increase compared to last year's 19%—they inadvertently create internal wage disparities.
-This can result in several issues.
 For instance, it can sow seeds of discord among team members who discover the pay differences, potentially leading to decreased morale and productivity.
 It could also limit the organisation's flexibility in bringing in new hires at competitive salary levels, as these would need to be aligned with the inflated internal wage structure.

-What it means for the org/dept
+What it means for your organisation or department

-A talent gap means that the organisation may struggle to find individuals who can fulfil specialised roles.
-This can lead to tasks being spread among existing employees, causing stress and possible burnout, or lower-level tasks being escalated to highly skilled employees, which is a poor use of resources.
+This can lead to tasks being spread among existing employees, causing stress and potential burnout.
+Alternatively, lower-level tasks may be escalated to highly skilled employees, which is an inefficient use of resources.

 How to overcome